yi-editor/yi/yi-intero/README.md

 Difficulty: Easy

 > Intero needs to be installed in the current stack project, installing intero globally can lead
 > to problems as explained in the [TOOLING.md file of Intero](https://github.com/commercialhaskell/intero/blob/28271d50ca65c460cd0983cea13a2c4509b95583/TOOLING.md#installing).
-We can just run `stack build intero` everytime `interoStart` is used.
+We can just run `stack build intero` every time `interoStart` is used.
 That should be sufficient.

 This is done!
 Right now the editor just freezes while installing intero and opening the project, when running `interoStart`.
 This should be changed so that a loading screen is shown in which the output of the currently running commands (like "stack build intero" and "stack ghci --with-ghc intero") is shown.